-Seven local high school students were awarded a total of $35,000 from the Coastal Virginia Building Industry Association Scholarship Foundation during its annual academic awards program.
+Four local high school students were awarded a total of $40,000 from the Coastal Virginia Building Industry Association Scholarship Foundation during its annual academic awards program.

-A committee of association members reviewed 139 applications last month, looking at each student’s academic performance, community service activities and financial need.
-The 2020 recipients are listed below and each have received a $5,000 four-year scholarship*: (*Several of the awards are “named” scholarships endowed by an association member.)
+A committee of association members reviewed applications recently, looking at each student’s academic performance, community service activities and financial need.
+The 2023 recipients are listed below and each have received a $10,000 four-year scholarship*: (*Several of the awards are “named” scholarships endowed by a past association president.)

-Alex Axton of Norview High School in Norfolk, plans to study computer science at Hamilton College in Clinton, NY.
-He received the Lee A. Gifford Memorial Scholarship.
+- Brooke Dempsey of Smithfield High School in Smithfield, plans to pursue a Business degree at the University of Connecticut.
+She received the Lee A. Gifford Memorial Scholarship.

-Jaylen Johnson of Great Bridge High School in Chesapeake plans to major in marketing at North Carolina State University.
-He received the Howard and Nancye Weisberg Scholarship.
+- Noelle Ingram of King’s Fork High School in Suffolk, plans to major in Sociology at Stanford University.
+She received the Howard and Nancye Weisberg Scholarship.

-With the merger earlier this year of Tidewater Builders Association and the Peninsula Housing & Builders Association into Coastal Virginia Building Industry Association, the Foundation has expanded its reach to include all cities and counties in southeastern Virginia, from Williamsburg to the Eastern Shore of Virginia and west to Isle of Wight County.
+With the merger in 2020 of Tidewater Builders Association and the Peninsula Housing & Builders Association into Coastal Virginia Building Industry Association, the Foundation has expanded its reach to include all cities and counties in southeastern Virginia, from Williamsburg to the Eastern Shore of Virginia and west to Isle of Wight County.